Mohammed Shami: ODI career

 Shami took 10 wickets at 17.40 against West Indies in October 2014.
 In the 2nd ODI of the series he got his best bowling figure in ODIs as he picked up 4 wickets for 36 runs in his 9.3 overs.

 He was in the 15-man squad for 5 ODIs against Sri Lanka in November 2014, but he was replaced by Dhawal Kulkarni due to a toe injury he suffered during the West Indies series.

 For his performances in 2014, he was named in the World ODI XI by the ICC.
+Hat-trick in World Cup - Mohammad Shami has taken a hat-trick in the ICC Cricket World Cup, making him one of the few Indian bowlers to achieve this feat.
+Key role in ICC tournaments - His performance in the 2015, 2019, and 2023 Cricket World Cups has been exceptional.

-2015 ODI World Cup
+2015 Cricket World Cup

-Shami was in the 15-man squad named for the 2015 World Cup and was eventually included in the playing XI.
+Shami was in the 15-man squad named for the 2015 Cricket World Cup and was eventually included in the playing XI.
 He took 4 wickets for 35 runs from his 9 overs in India's first match against Pakistan, helping India win the match.
 Against West Indies, he was awarded the Man of the Match after finishing with figures 8–2–35–3.
 He had a good game in the next as well, against Ireland, finishing with 3/41 from 9 overs.
 In the last of the league games, against Zimbabwe, he took another 3-wicket haul giving away 48 runs from his 9 overs which included two maidens.
 India went on to win all the league games.
 He took a brace against Bangladesh in the quarter final but had a poor game against Australia in the semi-final, which India lost, where he gave away 68 runs off 10 overs without picking a wicket, thus finishing the tournament with 17 wickets at an average of 17.29 and an economy rate of 4.81 as the fourth leading wicket-taker.
 In June, after the conclusion of the tournament, Shami revealed that he bowled through a recurring pain in his left knee.
 He later underwent a surgery.

 For his performances in 2015, he was named in the World ODI XI by the ICC.

 Shami returned to the squad for the 2017 ICC Champions Trophy after a two-year hiatus due to a shoulder injury.
 But due to lack of game time, he did not feature in any of the matches of the tournament.